argonjs/argon-3-tutorials/_posts/2015-05-01-debugging.md

 Depending on the speed of your connection and machine, these installations may take many minutes to complete.
 Once these steps are complete (without error messages), you can use yeoman to bootstrap a new Argon project, as shown below.

-Case 1: Using the generator to create a new project
+##Case 1: Using the generator to create a new project

 The next step is to create a new, empty directory where ever you'd like your new project to be (but not in the generator-argon directory that you created above), cd into it, and use 'yo argon' to fill it with a new sample project.
 These are the commands that will create the directory my_argon_project and populate it:

     mkdir my_argon_project
     cd my_argon_project
     yo argon

 The project is set up with an index.html file at the top level, that uses SystemJS to load the application's Javascript from src/app.js.
 The preceding tutorials (2-6) have already shown you how to separate the html file from the app.js file.
 This project template follows that same practice.
 You write your html into the index.html file.
 All the javascript code goes in the src/app.js file (or multiple files in the src folder if you prefer).

 When you are ready to test the code that you have written, use your Terminal to cd back to the top level of your project (the my_argon_project directory or whatever the name is).
 Then issue this command:

     gulp dev

 This will set up the server to run on your computer.
 In order to debug, your computer and your phone must be on the same local area network.
 Find the ip address of your computer.
 (On a Mac you can find this address by looking at the Network utility under System Preferences.)

---To simply see your application running, open Argon on your phone and enter `<your-ip-address>:1337`.
+* To simply see your application running, open Argon on your phone and enter `<your-ip-address>:1337`.
 (The server will be serving  your application on port 1337.)

---To debug your application, there are two steps:
+* To debug your application, there are two steps:

 ON YOUR COMPUTER: Type the path name of your index.html file into your Safari or Chrome browser.
 In this case you would type: <your-ip-address>:1337/my_argon_project/index.html
 ON YOUR PHONE:  type <your-ip-address>:1337/debug